-When selecting a Cloud provider, be rigorous.
+When selecting a cloud business solutions provider, be rigorous.
 Ensure that the provider can tailor to your organisation’s specific needs and align with your business strategy.
 Look for a Cloud with the internal flexibility to adapt the service design and operating model to suit your organisation’s needs.
 The ideal provider will have extensive business process and application experience, and be aligned with industry domain knowledge, regulatory insight and governance.

 2. Ensure the Cloud complies with regulatory requirements.

-In today’s tech-savvy landscape, the choice of Cloud has moved from the commodity to industry-relevance.
+In today’s tech-savvy landscape, the choice of Cloud has moved from the commodity to industry relevance.
 Much Cloud procurement is tactical, driven by the need to maintain technology and reduce costs.
 However, the regulatory environment is equally as important.
 Ask yourself: does the Cloud align with the business vertical?
 Is there a supportive framework to satisfy the regulatory environment?
 Focus on Cloud as a supportive operational framework to deliver your organisation’s strategic goals.

 3. Feed your organisation’s risk appetite and limit data loss.